Boulder County government offices are closed Monday, May 29, in observance of Memorial Day.

 Some algal blooms can contain cyanobacteria, often referred to as blue-green algae.
 While the vast majority of algae often seen in ponds and lakes during summer months are not toxic, cyanobacteria can produce toxins, which can be harmful to dogs and humans at elevated levels.
 Warmer temperatures, stagnant water, and nitrogen and phosphorus (nutrient) loading from fertilized lawns and other sources can facilitate algae and cyanobacteria growth.

-According to the Colorado Department of Public Health and Environment, cyanobacteria blooms may look like thick pea soup or spilled bluish-green paint on the water’s surface and can also create a thick mat of foam along the shoreline.
-In general, the long, stringy, bright green strands that appear either slimy or cottony, or are mustard yellow in color are not the harmful type of algae.
+According to the Colorado Department of Public Health and Environment, cyanobacteria blooms may look like thick pea soup or spilled bluish-green paint on the water’s surface.
+They can also create a dense mat of foam along the shoreline.
+The long, stringy, bright green strands that appear slimy or cottony or mustard yellow are not harmful types of algae.

-At lakes and ponds where dogs are allowed to enter the water, practice caution if algae are present.
-Anglers should also exercise caution and follow state recommendations to clean any caught fish thoroughly and to discard guts appropriately.
+At lakes and ponds where dogs are allowed to enter the water, exercise caution if algae is present.
+Anglers should also exercise caution and follow state recommendations to clean any caught fish thoroughly and discard guts appropriately.

 blue-green algae